taranis-ai/taranis-ai/docker/README.md

 ### Management script how-to

-Taranis NG core container comes with a simple management script that may be used to setup and configure the instance without manual interaction with the database.
+Taranis NG core container comes with a simple management script that may be used to set up and configure the instance without manual interaction with the database.

 To run the management script, launch a shell inside of the docker container for the core component with this command: